 After visiting this area, we walk up the front stairs to the next areas.

-On the second floor of the temple, I will go to the area reserved for those who want to take photos of the Great Buddha from above.
-Because this shooting angle is quite famous, many people lined up in front of the check point to wait for their turn to take photos.
+On the second floor of the temple, I headed to the area specifically designated for those who want to photograph the Great Buddha from above.
+Since this shooting angle is quite popular, many visitors lined up at the checkpoint, waiting for their turn to take photos.

-The queuing time was about 30 minutes, quite long, so I also took the opportunity to take photos of the views around the area where I stood.
+The waiting time in line was about 30 minutes, which was quite long, so I took the opportunity to capture some photos of the surrounding scenery while waiting.
 And here is the result:

-The place to take pictures of the Great Buddha only allows about 4-5 people to take pictures at a time, leading to a long wait.
-But believe me, it's worth every minute of waiting 😀 Let's see my results after 30 minutes of queuing:
+The designated spot for photographing the Great Buddha only allows about 4-5 people at a time, which results in a long wait.
+But trust me, every minute spent in line is absolutely worth it! 😄 Now, let’s take a look at my results after 30 minutes of queuing:

-Because I had very little time to take pictures (because there were still people lining up behind), I tried to take as many angles of the statue as quickly as possible.
+Since I had very little time to take photos (as there were still people waiting in line behind me), I tried to capture as many angles of the statue as quickly as possible.

-After taking photos at this check point, you can also go down the stairs below to take a lower angle, as well as closer to the statue.
+After taking photos at this checkpoint, you can also head down the stairs to capture the statue from a lower angle and get a closer view.

-The time I took these photos took place during the golden hour, so the light was very harmonious and gentle.
+The photos were taken during the golden hour, so the lighting was beautifully soft and perfectly balanced.

 There are many shooting angles, but I don't want to miss any photos, so I'll upload them all here 😀

-On this lower floor there is also a very large bell tower, inside are hundreds of small Buddha statues, along with a large thousand-armed Buddha statue on the left side.
+On this lower floor, there is also a massive bell tower, which houses hundreds of small Buddha statues along with a large thousand-armed Buddha statue on the left side.

-After exploring the 2nd floor, I climbed the temple steps to the 3rd floor, the highest floor, so I could take photos of the Great Buddha statue.
+After exploring the second floor, I climbed the temple steps to the third floor, the highest level, to capture more photos of the Great Buddha statue from a different perspective.

 And the last place I visited was the main hall of the temple.